tophersss/HongKong-CinemasData/README.md

 <!-- DATA COLLECTING AND MODELING -->
 ## 📚 Data Collecting and Modeling

-All data used in this project were scraped from [hkmovie6](https://hkmovie6.com/) from October 2021 to June 2022.
+All data used in this project were scraped between from [hkmovie6](https://hkmovie6.com/), a website that displays real-time showtimes and seatplan data, between October 2021 and June 2022.

-Three scrapers were built to extract 🎞️movies data, 🎫showtimes data, and 💺seats occupancy data respectively.
+Three scrapers were built to extract 🎞️movie data, 🎫showtime data, and 💺seat occupancy data respectively.

-Each scraper has its own pipeline to process and transform the data before eventually writing to a SQLite database.
+Each scraper has its own pipeline to process and transform the data before writing to a SQLite database.
 Up to 13 June 2022, they have scraped data of 445 movies and 122,897 shows.

 Learn more about the technical process at this GitHub repo: [HongKong-CinemasScraper](https://github.com/tophersss/HongKong-CinemasData)